microsoft/fluentui/packages/react-components/MIGRATION-NOTES.md

 ## Changes to the theming system

+### Brand ramp updated

+The brand colors have were updated to match the latest design.

+For more details, please check [microsoft/fluentui#20140](https://github.com/microsoft/fluentui/pull/20140).

+The shape of the Brand ramp object which is used to create a theme was changed from shade/primary/tint properties to an array of values for 10, 20 ...
+160.

+For more details, please check [microsoft/fluentui#20884](https://github.com/microsoft/fluentui/pull/20884).

 ### Tokens to css variables mapping is now exported

 An object mapping the available tokens in the `Theme` to their respective css variables is now exported.
 You can import and use it in your project as follows: